m-godyn/contact-manager/README.md

 # Contact Manager

 A simple Node.js + Express app for collecting and managing contact form submissions.
-Built using EJS, MongoDB, and a minimal frontend.
+Built using EJS, MongoDB, and a minimal frontend with Bootstrap.

+Built a learning project with backend-first principles.

 ## 🚀 Features